Alan Walker (musicologist)

-Alan Walker, FRSC (born 6 April 1930) is an English-Canadian musicologist and university professor best known as a biographer and scholar of composer Franz Liszt.
-Other topics Walker has engaged in are writings on composers Robert Schumann and Frédéric Chopin, as well as conductor Hans von Bülow.
-He has held posts at a variety of institutions, including the Guildhall School of Music, the University of London, McMaster University and City, University of London.
+Alan Walker, FRSC (born 6 April 1930) is an English–Canadian musicologist and university professor best known as a biographer and scholar of composer Franz Liszt.
+Walker has also written on composers Robert Schumann and Frédéric Chopin, as well as conductor Hans von Bülow.
+He has held posts at a variety of institutions, including the Guildhall School of Music, the University of London, McMaster University, and City, University of London.

 Biography

 Walker was born in Scunthorpe, Lincolnshire.
-He received an LGSM certificate in 1949, ARCM in 1950, a Bachelor of Music from University of Durham in 1956, and a Doctor of Music in 1965.
+He received an LGSM diploma in 1949, ARCM in 1950, a Bachelor of Music from University of Durham in 1956, and a Doctor of Music in 1965.
 Between 1957 and 1960 he studied privately with Hans Keller, an association which he has always acknowledged as formative.
 These lessons were resumed, albeit irregularly, once Walker joined Keller at the BBC in 1961.